kailash-manasarovar/statement/docs/timeline/2024/may.md

 - The founder Sandeep is annoyed that I don't know who he is, and I met him only the day before.
 - The following day I do not recognize him again.
 - Everyone talks to me like I'm the antichrist, and any tiny defect seems to be proof of it, this included.
-- Do they know I'm being intentionally blinded by poison for the [switcheroo porn specials](../../crimes/protagonists/vidal-sastre.md#four-distinct-men)?
+- Do they know I'm being intentionally blinded by poison for the [sedated switcheroo porn specials](../../crimes/protagonists/vidal-sastre.md#four-distinct-men)?
 - My sight is still blurry today.
 - I was eventually [diagnosed with an unusual pre-glaucoma condition](november.md#pre-glaucoma-diagnosis) at Rutnin Eye Hospital in Bangkok in November 2024.